InboundResearch/build.pl/README.md

 # build.pl
+## quick-start
+build.pl is an easy to use perl script that does what "make" does, but without any configuration needed.
+If you just want to throw down a quick command line program, create a directory that contains a "source/<project>" directory with your *.cpp file(s) in it, and then run build.pl.
+The default build context supplies debug and release configurations, and will automatically build your project.

+This structure is natural if you create project in GitHub, and is probably relatively familiar to users of Apache Maven (mvn).

 ## about
 The goal is to effectively develop and test a project in C++ without being tied to a specific development platform.